IrisSokolova/BIMarathon2021/README.md

    * Using the Python
    * Update tables in Database SQL [(advanced SQL Query using CASE scenario and multi-table UPDATE)](https://github.com/IrisSokolova/BIMarathon2021/blob/main/Null_values_update_tables.sql)

-## KMeans clustering (Clusers of districts & Clusters of product)
+## KMeans clustering (Clusters of districts & Clusters of product)
    [Go to notebook](https://github.com/IrisSokolova/BIMarathon2021/blob/main/KMeans_clustering_Digital_COVID2020.ipynb)

 ### K-means
   * K-means is a popular centroid-based, hard clustering algorithm
-  * I am working with a large, unlabeled and unstructured dataset, clustering can be helpful to trim the dataset down to a size that’s more manageable for analysis.
+  * I am working with a large, unlabeled, and unstructured dataset; clustering can be helpful to trim the dataset down to a size that’s more manageable for analysis.
-  I am unable to make an estimate how many clusters in the data I can use algorithms like the elbow method and the silhouette method to determine the optimal number of clusters.
+  I am unable to make an estimate of how many clusters are in the data.
+I can use algorithms like the elbow and silhouette methods to determine the optimal number of clusters.

 ### How to choose the optimal number of clusters?
 #### Silhouette Coefficient method